mekuzd/StaritPay/README.md

 ## [Todos](https://strait-pay.vercel.app/)

+### Deployment

+- Frontend folder was deployed on Vercel
+- Backend folder was deployed on Render

 Here are some key features of this web application:

+- The user needs to Login before the use of the app

 1. Task Creation and Listing:
    Users can create new tasks by entering task.
 The app then lists these tasks in a visually organized manner.